SAP/sap-btp-service-operator/README.md

 - The name of the custom resource.
 - The Kubernetes namespace where the CR should reside.
-- If applicable, retrieve the cluster ID or context associated with the CR in SAP BTP.
-This ensures the CR is recreated in the correct environment.

 2. Recreate the CR:

-a) If you have a YAML definition or manifest for your CR, ensure it includes the exact name, namespace, and (if applicable) cluster ID you retrieved from the SAP BTP service instance.
+a) If you have a YAML definition or manifest for your CR, ensure it includes the exact name and namespace you retrieved from the SAP BTP service instance.

 b) Use `kubectl apply -f <your_cr_manifest.yaml>` to create the CR in your Kubernetes cluster.